Butterfly Photography: A Beginner's Guide

 What Lens and Accessories Will You Need?

-Designed to fit between your camera and lens, these tubes effectively increase the distance between the lens and the sensor.
-This extension allows you to focus closer on your subject, resulting in a larger image on the sensor.
+Designed to fit between your camera and lens, extension tubes effectively increase the distance between the lens and the sensor allowing you to focus closer.

 Extension tubes are a cost-effective alternative to purchasing a dedicated macro lens and can be used with any lens you already own.

-However, they can make it more difficult to focus because they reduce the amount of light that reaches the camera's sensor.
+Do be aware, however, that they can make it more difficult to focus.
+This is because they reduce the amount of light that reaches the camera's sensor.

 Tripod

-Once you have the equipment, it's time to take some stunning butterfly photos!
+Once you have the equipment, and know where to find your quarry, it's time to take some stunning butterfly photos!
 Let’s look at how your camera settings will affect your results.

 Aperture

-When photographing butterflies up close, it is vital to use a narrow aperture (higher f-stop number) to ensure the wings are in focus.
+When photographing butterflies up close, it is helpful to use a narrow aperture (higher f-stop number) to ensure the whole creature is in focus.
 We know this as depth of field.

 marbled white head in focusMarbled White - an aperture of f6.3 allowed the head and legs to stand out from the rest of the butterfly